 Impact on Habitats

-P. aurea is highly detrimental to the environment and can alter an entire native ecosystem through its rapid formation of dense stands.
+Phyllostachys aurea is highly detrimental to the environment and can alter entire native ecosystems.
+Once established it can rapidly form very dense thickets that displace native plant species and create dense shade that makes it difficult for seedlings of native species to survive.
+Once established, it can be very difficult to eradicate.
 It poses a threat to many natural areas, including parks and conservation land (USDA-APHIS, 2012; EDDMapS, 2016).

 Impact on Biodiversity

-P. aurea is listed as invasive in Australia and Hawaii, and has naturalized or is listed as invasive in 273 counties in the USA, including the mid-Atlantic region of the USA, Pennsylvania, Maryland, Virginia, West Virginia, and Georgia.
+Phyllostachys aurea is listed as invasive in Australia, New Zealand, Hawaii, Reunion, Brazil, Costa Rica, Cuba, USA, Mexico, Spain and France.
+It is listed as invasive in 273 counties in the USA, including the mid-Atlantic region of the USA, Pennsylvania, Maryland, Virginia, West Virginia, and Georgia.
 It is reported to be fully naturalizing in New Zealand, with infestations forming dense stands, and some invading national parks (USDA-APHIS, 2012).

 Social ImpactTop of page

 Phyllostachys aurea can have negative impacts on property, including damage to driveways and sidewalks (USDA-APHIS, 2012).